stevehoover/warp-v/warpv_formal/README.md

 cp warp-v/warp-v.tlv riscv-formal/cores/warpv_formal/
 ```

-There are some modifications you have to make in the configuration section of the code:
+There are some modifications you have to make in the configuration section of the code (riscv-formal/cores/warpv_formal/warp-v.tlv):

 ```
 // Include testbench (for Makerchip simulation) (defaulted to 1).